virtual-labs/exp-gaussian-random-vectors-iiith/experiment/theory.md

-## Introduction

-A *Gaussian random variable* (or *Normal random variable) is a continuous random variable with a bell-shaped probability distribution.
-It is one of the most widely used distributions in probability and statistics due to the **Central Limit Theorem*, which states that the sum of many independent random variables tends to follow a normal distribution, regardless of the original distributions of the variables.
+A _Gaussian random variable_ (or _Normal random variable) is a continuous random variable with a bell-shaped probability distribution.
+It is one of the most widely used distributions in probability and statistics due to the \*\*Central Limit Theorem_, which states that the sum of many independent random variables tends to follow a normal distribution, regardless of the original distributions of the variables.
 Therefore, a simple Gaussian assumption for a naturally occuring distribution often tends to provide accurate analysis of the system.
 We define and study both 1-d and 2-d Gaussian Random Variables in this experiment.

-## 1D (Univariate) Gaussian Random Variable
+### 1D (Univariate) Gaussian Random Variable

-### Definition
+#### Definition

 A 1D Gaussian random variable $X$ denoted as $X \sim N(\mu, \sigma^2)$, is characterized by two parameters:

-- *Mean* $\mu$ (center of the distribution)
+- _Mean_ $\mu$ (center of the distribution)
-- *Variance* $\sigma^2$ (spread of the distribution)
+- _Variance_ $\sigma^2$ (spread of the distribution)

 <p align="center">
   <img src="./images/gaussian1d.png" />